deadwood2/AROS/README.md

 AROS driver system (HIDD, oop.library) | NO
 AROS kernel components (example: kernel.resource) | NO

 From application developer's point of view backwards compatibility is defined as follow: As long as your application only uses components marked as YES, maintainter of Core guarantees that your application will always run while the system will continue evolving and changing its components.
-In case you notice that compatibility has been broker, please let the maintainer know and the situation will be amended.
+In case you notice that compatibility has been broken, please contact the maintainer and the situation will be amended.

 ## Alternatives